How Replication Works

 Veeam Backup & Replication performs VM replication in the following way:

-- When a new replication job session starts, Veeam Backup & Replication starts the Veeam Backup Manager process on the backup server.
-Veeam Backup Manager reads job settings from the configuration database and creates a list of VM tasks to process.
-For every disk of VMs added to the job, Veeam Backup & Replication creates a new task.
+- When a new replication job session starts, Veeam Backup & Replication reads job settings from the configuration database and creates a list of VMs to process.
+For every disk of a VM added to the job, Veeam Backup & Replication creates a new task.

-- The source Veeam Data Mover establishes a connection with the target Veeam Data Mover, and Veeam Data Mover on the backup repository.
+- The source proxy (on-host or off-host) establishes a connection with the target host and backup repository.

-- Veeam Backup Manager queries information about VMs and virtualization hosts from Microsoft Hyper-V.
+- Veeam Backup & Replication queries information about VMs and virtualization hosts from Microsoft Hyper-V.

 - Veeam Backup & Replication requests Microsoft Hyper-V VSS to create a cohesive point-in-time copy of a VM.
 Microsoft Hyper-V VSS creates a volume snapshot or VM checkpoint, depending on the hypervisor version.

-- The source Veeam Data Mover reads the VM data from the volume snapshot or VM checkpoint and copies it.
-During incremental job sessions, the source Veeam Data Mover uses CBT to retrieve only those data blocks that have changed since the previous job session.
-If CBT is not available, the source Veeam Data Mover interacts with the Veeam Data Mover on the backup repository to obtain replica metadata, and uses this metadata to detect blocks that have changed since the previous job session.
+- The source backup proxy reads the VM data from the volume snapshot or VM checkpoint and copies it.
+During incremental job sessions, the source proxy uses changed block tracking (CBT) to retrieve only those data blocks that have changed since the previous job session.
+If CBT is not available, the source proxy interacts with the backup repository to obtain replica metadata, and uses this metadata to detect blocks that have changed since the previous job session.

-While copying VM data, the source Veeam Data Mover performs additional processing.
+While copying VM data, the source proxy performs additional processing.
 It filters out zero data blocks, blocks of swap files and blocks of excluded VM guest OS files.
-The source Veeam Data Mover compresses VM data and transports it to the target Veeam Data Mover.
+The source proxy compresses VM data and transports it to the target host.

-- The target Veeam Data Mover decompresses VM data and writes the result to the destination datastore.
+- The target host decompresses VM data and writes the result to the destination datastore.

 - After the backup proxy finishes reading VM data, Veeam Backup & Replication requests Microsoft Hyper-V VSS to delete the volume snapshot or VM checkpoint.